We are reviewing our urban and rural water customer service codes to ensure they continue to meet the needs of Victorian water consumers.

 - how we regulate Victoria's water pricing framework (PREMO)

-In the energy sector, we also introduced the Payment difficulties framework (effective from 1 January 2019) to better support electricity and gas customers who are facing difficulties paying their bills, and recently launched the payment difficulty review 2021.
+In the energy sector, we introduced the payment difficulties framework (effective from 1 January 2019) to better support electricity and gas customers who are facing difficulties paying their bills, and recently launched the payment difficulty review 2021.

 Given these changes, we are considering the operation of the water customer service codes and reasonable endeavours checklist as it relates to the hardship related guaranteed service level measures.